“You could look back and... realize that you had done a very significant thing and acted responsibly in what amounted to saving the world.”

 “You could look back and with great pride realize that you had done a very significant thing and acted responsibly in what amounted to saving the world,” Malarkey told Oregon Public Broadcasting in 2012.

-Band Of Brothers, the miniseries, used Malarkey and other Easy Company members’ testimonies of their time in WWII to construct the events of the show.
+Band Of Brothers, the miniseries, used Donald Malarkey and other Easy Company members’ testimonies of their time in World War II to construct the events of the show.
 It attempted to portray their actual experiences to the greatest degree that it could.

-Malarkey was a native of Astoria Oregon, where he was born in 1921.
-He was drafted into the US Army in 1942, while he was a freshman at the University of Oregon, where he volunteered to become a paratrooper.
+Malarkey was a native of Astoria, Oregon, where he was born in 1921.
+He was drafted into the US Army in 1942 while he was a freshman at the University of Oregon and volunteered to become a paratrooper.

 After he returned from the war, Malarkey reenrolled the University of Oregon and graduated in 1948.
 That same year he married his college sweetheart, Irene Moore, and the two of them would have four children.
 In the late 1980s, Malarkey met to talk about his experiences during the war with historian Stephen Ambrose.

 His recollection, and that of the other members of Easy Company, became the basis for the book and then the miniseries Band Of Brothers.
-He has said that seeing these experiences he went through on film has helped him come to terms with the emotional trauma he endured in the war.
+Donald Malarkey said that seeing these experiences he went through on film has helped him come to terms with the emotional trauma he endured in the war.